ecc521/ui-for-firebase-authentication/readme.md

 Not yet available (Pull Requests welcome):
 - Custom password strength requirements (only minimum length supported)
 - Phone & Email Link Authentication
+- Anonymous User Upgrades
 - 2FA
 - Localization

+### How the Plugin Works

+This plugin provides a UI component that must be hooked up with bindings (see CallbackBindingsInterface).
+- Bindings are provided for Firebase Authentication (firebase/auth)
+- You can use this plugin with any authentication system provided that you implement CallbackBindingsInterface.